genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/bordercontainer.rst

 Regions attribute
 =================

-	With the "regions" attribute you can act on the regions of the borderContainer's sons.
+	With the "regions" attribute you can act on the regions of the borderContainer's children.
 You can modify their dimensions, and see them in the :ref:`genro-datastore`.

 	The syntax is: ``regions='folderName'``.
 	If you have to interact with the regions, the syntax is: ``folderName.regionName``; so, if you have to interact with the "left" region, you have to write: ``folderName.left``.